steve-canham/imp_ror/docs/4_Database Schemas.md

 h) For one record, the replacement of a deprecated language code with the current equivalent.

-The src data is designed to be used as the basis for ad hoc SQL queries of the data.
+The ppr data is designed to be used as the basis for ad hoc SQL queries of the data.
 They are also used as the basis of the summary statistics described below, and are designed to provide a more useful set of base data when integrating ror data into other systems.
-Only one set of src data exists at any one time - the tables are recreated each time a version's data is transformed into them.
+Only one set of ppr data exists at any one time - the tables are recreated each time a version's data is transformed into them.

-<h3>Summary data and the smm schema</h3>
+<h3>Summary data and the 'smm' schema</h3>

 The Summary (smm) schema includes a set of persistent tables that summarise various aspects of the ROR dataset.
 It includes records for all versions of the ROR data that have been imported (within each table the initial field